-- How can you highlight your program of work to demonstrate its impact? - $\circ$ What are the problems, terms, and concepts that will be of most interest to expert readers? - How can you help less-specialized readers assess by providing definitions and examples? - Can you benchmark the importance of your contributions, perhaps by noting invitations to present your work, the standing of your publication venues, or adoptions of your innovations? - How can you benchmark the progress and impact of your program of work? - How has your research, scholarship, and creative work advanced during your period in rank? - If you work on research teams or with senior colleagues, how can you demonstrate your independent contributions to those collaborations? - Where is your work headed?
+- Given that your external reviewers will establish the baseline assessments of your research and professional performance, how can you set out your program of work to demonstrate its impact? - \circ $\;$ What are the problems, terms, and concepts that will be of most interest to expert readers? - o How can you help less specialized readers assess by providing definitions and examples? - Can you benchmark the importance of your contributions, perhaps by noting invitations to present your work, the standing of your publication venues, or adoptions of your innovations? - How can you benchmark the progress and impact of your program of work during your period in rank? - If you work on research teams or with senior colleagues, how can you demonstrate your independent contributions to those collaborations? - Where is your work headed?
 What will its impact be, and how will you achieve it?

 Remember your readers will include non-specialists as well as experts.
-Your reviewers may look to your Candidate Statement to help them assess the development and significance of your work.
-Your research and scholarship are detailed in your publications, so focus on major findings and contributions and refer to your publications for specifics.
+Your external reviewers may look to your Candidate Statement to help them assess the development and significance of your research and position effectiveness.
+Your research and scholarship are detailed in your publications so focus on major findings and contributions and refer to your publications for specifics.
 Remember that most of your internal reviewers will not be specialists in your field.
 They will generally be more broadly concerned with how your work matters.
-They may also be interested in the broader impact of your professional contributions.
+They may also be interested in the broader impact of your scholarship and other professional contributions.
 To be effective with such readers, avoid overloading sentences with complex terminology.
 Use your Candidate Statement to discuss the overall program of work that is detailed in your CV.

-How can you integrate aspects of your workload distribution to demonstrate your impact?
+How can you integrally relate your research/creative activity/scholarship to your teaching and service to demonstrate your impact?

-- How does your work contribute to the missions of your department and the university, for example, through the creation of internships, research opportunities, or partnerships? - What is the broader social and economic impact of your program of work? - Could the Service and Outreach Portfolio help you document your leadership and impact?
+- Has your research improved your teaching or position effectiveness?
+For example, have you worked with more graduate students or residents or helped collaborators in new ways? - How does your work contribute to the missions of your department and the university, for example, through the creation of internships, research opportunities, or partnerships? - What is the broader social and economic impact of your program of work? - Could the Service and Outreach Portfolio help you document your leadership and impact?

-You may wish to draw on the university's "inclusive view of scholarship" to discuss how your work has had a broader impact.
-To interpret inclusive scholarship, teaching, and service, as well as to find more resources on this topic please visit The University's Inclusive View of Scholarship.:
+In addition to discussing your research contributions, you may wish to draw on the university's inclusive view of scholarship to discuss how your work has had a broader impact on teaching, institutional effectiveness, outreach or public scholarship.
+Our inclusive view of scholarship recognizes "original research contributions in peer-reviewed publications as well as integrative and applied forms of scholarship that involve cross-cutting collaborations with business and community partners, including translational research, commercialization activities, and patents."
+To understand inclusive scholarship, teaching, and service, as well as to find more resources on this topic please visit The University's Inclusive View of Scholarship.

-Tips on Teaching Portfolios
+Tips on Creating Teaching Portfolios

 Teaching Portfolios are required in all dossiers for candidates with assigned teaching duties.
 A Teaching Portfolio is a collection of selected instructional materials to support the discussion of teaching in the Candidate Statement.
 You will want to situate your teaching within best practices in the field.
-Include a selection of instructional materials to document instructional innovations, curricular designs, and outcomes assessments.
+One way to do this is to include a selection of instructional materials to document instructional innovations, curricular designs, and outcomes assessments.
 Utilize the downloadable course list template in Section 6:Teaching Portfolio and Resources for documenting course information.
-Additionally, by providing information about specific course goals and student populations in your Teaching Portfolio, you can provide reviewers with a better sense of the contexts in which you teach.
+Additionally, by providing information about specific course goals, and student populations in your Teaching Portfolio, you can provide reviewers with a better sense of the contexts in which you teach.